 - anything that stimulates the brain.

-Sitting mindlessly in front of daytime television is not good for either of you.
+Sitting for hours on end in front of daytime television is not good for anyone.

 7. Work on coping strategies